atsign-foundation/docs.atsign.com/content/docs/contribute/_index.md

 ---
 layout: list
-title: Contribute
+title: Contribute to the atPlatform
-lead: "All the information you need to contribute to this site"
+lead: "All the information you need to contribute to the atPlatform"

-description: "How to contribute to atsign.dev"
+description: "How to contribute to the atPlatform"
 draft: false
 toc: true
 autolinks: true
 weight: 94
 ---